 Remember, a healthcare mobile app is something users need to use, and they may not be as excited to open it up as they are on Instagram or a streaming video app, which is all the more reason to focus on a positive and well-designed user experience.

 Privacy Should Always Be the First Consideration

 Before you even turn to designing and developing, keep in mind that privacy is always king when it comes to healthcare software and applications.
 If you’re delving into healthcare, you will need to keep privacy at the core of every layer of your software –– especially considering HIPAA violations and patient data breaches can lead to Department of Health and Human Services (HHS) fines of up to $1.5 million.

-As of 2021 and in light of the COVID-19 pandemic, 55% of patient interactions now happen via telehealth and that’s made addressing privacy even more critical.
-While some patients will go back to in-person, many will not, and it’s expected that $250 billion will be spent on virtual healthcare after the pandemic is over.
+As of 2021, and in light of the COVID-19 pandemic, 55% of patient interactions now happen via telehealth and that’s made addressing privacy even more critical.
+While some patients will go back to in-person communication, many will not, and it’s expected that $250 billion will be spent on virtual healthcare even after the pandemic is over.

 Getting your privacy plan in order should be a top priority and your number one investment.
 Technology Rivers can help guide you as you navigate all privacy-compliant regulations and requirements for healthcare mobile app development.

 With privacy as the focus, your healthcare app will have to follow HIPAA regulations, which include authentication requirements regarding who can log in, encryption requirements, audit logging, and that the app logs users out after inactivity or closing the screen.
 These necessary qualifications can make for a clunky experience, particularly when you have users who are not as tech-savvy and find themselves more easily frustrated.